Mechanical Counters for Industrial Applications

 What Are Electric Counters?

 Electric counters offer a single or multi-functional digital counting solution time indication (such as in time meters and clocks) or rate indication (such as tachometers).
-Electric counters are typically easy to program and boast easy-to-read LED displays.
+Unlike mechanical counters, electric counters boast easy-to-read LED displays.
+Learn more about electronic counters here.